Best JSON Repair Tools 2026: Complete Comparison Guide

 If your broken JSON comes from an LLM (ChatGPT, Claude, Gemini, GPT-4o):Use AI JSONMedic — it was built for this case.
 It's the fastest, handles every LLM-specific error pattern, and your data never leaves your browser.

-If you need validation alongside repair:Use JSONLint — the most trusted validator, and their new /json-repair page handles common LLM errors too.
+If you need validation alongside repair:Use JSONLint — the most trusted validator, and their /json-repair page handles common LLM errors too.

 If you need granular control over which repairs apply:Use DataFormatterPro — their control panel lets you pick and choose.